 this early Stitch Fix box from fall 2012 holds two of my all-time favorite pieces: a star-studded scarf and a grey ruffled cardigan

 I haven’t written about Stitch Fix in a long time.
-Today I’m (finally) answering a frequent reader question: Do you still use Stitch Fix, and are you still happy with it?
+Today I’m (finally) giving you my best Stitch Fix tips and answering a frequent reader question: Do you still use Stitch Fix, and are you still happy with it?

 I got my first fix in October 2012.
-I’ve gotten many fixes since then.
+Since then, I’ve gotten many fixes.
 Like, more than I’d care to admit.

 For several years now, I’ve been getting regular automatic Stitch Fix shipments.
-Women use Stitch Fix for different reasons; my big reason is that I don’t want to spend time shopping, or even thinking about shopping.
+Women use Stitch Fix for different reasons.
+My big reason is because I don’t want to spend time shopping, or even thinking about shopping.
 Stitch Fix puts my closet on autopilot: it’s easy, it doesn’t take much time, and it’s a boon to those of us who struggle with decision fatigue.